Underground Operators Clear the Way for Fiber Networks

 - Understanding and interpreting architectural, engineering and utility right-of-way grid maps

-Underground operators perform many duties with the list above only being a few.
-Operators work exclusively outside and are susceptible to weather-related conditions such as dust and fluctuating temperatures.
-While performing the duties of this job, operators are required to use hands and fingers to handle, feel, or operate objects, tools, or controls, and reach with hands and arms.
+Operators work exclusively outside and are exposed to weather-related conditions such as dust and fluctuating temperatures.
 Underground operators are part of the Construction Division of National OnDemand and assist with associated projects.

 Another tool commonly used by underground operators is the underground plow.
 Underground plowing is primarily used in telecommunications as a method for coaxial or fiber optic cable placement.
 Underground plowing typically is less of a disturbance to the surface compared to typical trenching methods.
 It is used to simultaneously clear an opening and bury product at the same time.